 The other thing I learned at this camp, is those who kept their hair were so straight up and so compassionate at the same time.
 Usually, when I meet someone who is so straight up to your face they can a sense of arrogance, pride, attitude and just don’t generally give off a feel-good vibe.
 (Thankfully there is sometimes an exception to the rule and people can be honest and true, being their authentic self.)

 This was non-existence, I could sense it.
 It was as if they had broken through all blocks to be their stable self in any situation.
 I could feel it and it blew me away.
 To be in the presence of such strong caring women was incredible.
 It was like they were saying – here I am, I’m not my body I am a soul pleased to meet you here to serve!

 ”I am not my hair, I am not my skin, I am the soul within.
 I am not my mind, I am not my body, I am the soul within.” – GuruGanesha Band

 Take for instance someone I went swimming with, she keeps her Kes and if I had judged her, ignored her and stuck to old ingrained principles I would not have experienced her fullness.
 In the softness to her voice in deep conversations where she openly answered any Sikhi female question I put forward (like how I keep my hair and still go swimming?)
 Working out and swimming is totally doable as Amrithari, or questions on Nitnem and name changes.

 Here we both were connecting, different backgrounds coming together as Sangat.
 It’s one of my best memories of Khalsa Camp.

-In my experience the women I’ve met that grow all their hair are so completly real that there’s no barriers put up in conversation.
+In my experience the women I’ve met that grow all their hair are so completely real that there are no barriers put up in conversation.
 They are open and honest, kind and helpful.
 Watch Bhavna Kaur’s take on her Kes being her biggest blessing.